0xNefu/txchyon-capital/src/content/posts/getting-started/do-i-have-to-pay-taxes-on-crypto.md

 **Practical tip:** Consider your holding strategy before selling, as tax implications can significantly impact net profits.

-Learn more about tracking and analyzing your holdings in our [How to Track a Crypto Portfolio](/blog/getting-started/how-to-track-crypto-portfolio/) guide.
+Learn more about tracking and analyzing your holdings in our [How to Track Your Crypto Portfolio as a Beginner](https://txchyon.com/blog/getting-started/how-to-track-your-crypto-portfolio) guide.

 ---

 ## 3. When Taxes Really Matter

 Not every crypto transaction creates a major tax obligation.
-Here’s a simple breakdown:
+Here's a simple breakdown:

 | Transaction Type | Tax Implication |
 |-----------------|----------------|